RULES & TERMS

 Freshness & Originality

 Persuasive Point of View

 The 13-15 entrants receive Achievement Awards.
-All other awards are split between Fiction and Non-Fiction categories.
-Each selected film is eligible to win a first place or runner up award in each of the age groups as well as craft awards in Directing, Writing, and Cinematography for the 16-19 and 20-25 categories.
+All other awards are given to the runner-up and first place in each category.
+In addition to our main awards, we have craft awards in Directing, Writing, and Cinematography for filmmakers 16-25.

 The Heart Award: Given to a film that connects deeply with a subject and allows the audience in.

 Audience Choice Award: Chosen by the viewers of the Festival on our website flintyouthfilmfestival.com

 Best of Festival: Given to a specific film that is voted on by a panel of media professionals from across the country.

 All awards will be presented during our Awards Ceremony in July.
 It will either be in-person in Flint, Michigan or online at our website/YouTube channel depending on the state of the COVID-19 pandemic.